-If you’re having problems with any of Avast’s app, see the troubleshooting guidelines on Avast VPN not working.
+If you’re having problems with any of Avast’s app, see the troubleshooting guidelines on Avast VPN not working in Spain.

 When you compare Avast Secureline VPN to other VPN services, it is an expensive VPN service.
 Although the Avast VPN offers a seven-day free trial.
 So, you can try it free for 7 days.
 Here are all the pricing plans of Avast VPN:

 With a single subscription, you can connect up to five devices at the same time.
 So, you can secure multiple devices at once.
 It also offers a 30-day money-back guarantee.